rsilinevich/exam-management-laravel/README.md

 # Exam Manager App

-A Laravel-based web application for managing university exams.
-Built with Laravel Breeze and Tailwind CSS.
+A full-stack Laravel MVC application with CRUD functionality, built to manage university exam records.
+Users can create, view, and edit exams, while admins have full control, including delete access.
+The project uses Laravel Breeze for authentication and Tailwind CSS for styling.
+Exam grades are color-coded for quick visual feedback.

 ## 🎯 Features